-Unfortunately, most of us are not patient enough to allow our love story unfold the way it was designed to do so, then we end up with players, or you know what they typically call them (too explicit for this platform), and they mess with your mind, body, will, and emotions.
-With you thinking, why can’t love choose me for once?! but why can't you choose you?
+Unfortunately, most of us are not patient enough to allow our love story unfold the way it was designed to, then we end up with players, or you know what they typically call them, and they mess with your mind, body, will, and emotions.
+With you thinking, why can’t love choose me for once?!
+But why can't you choose you?
 Today I want to help you identify some signs that you might be involved with a player.
 Here goes:

-He doesn’t like to take you out; always prefers for you guys to hang-out indoors
+2) He doesn’t like to take you out, always prefers for you guys to hang-out indoors

 Come on, girl, what excuse has Charles given you this week?
 There is nothing fun to do around town?
 I’m just not the going out type?
-He feels like staying home and cuddling with you?
+Does he feel like staying home and cuddling with you?
 Or he has no money?
-If a guy continually comes up with excuses as to why you guys can’t go out and do fun things, there might be a possibility that he doesn’t want people to see you guys out together.
+If a guy continually comes up with excuses as to why you guys can’t go out and do fun things, there might be a possibility that he doesn’t want people to see you out together.
 Take note; if he never puts in an effort to properly date you, then you are just a temporary situation for him.
-Going out on fun dates, doesn’t always have to involve a lot of money.
-When you go out and interact with other things and people outside of yourselves, you will learn more things about each other.
+Going out on fun dates doesn’t always have to involve a lot of money.
+When you go out and interact with other things and people outside of yourselves, you will learn more about each other.

 First off, you shouldn’t be having sex outside of marriage, especially if you are a Christian; it just complicates things.
 If he only shows you love when he wants to get down, then he is just using you for what you can offer him physically.
 And that does a number on your emotion; it rubs you off your self-esteem and self-worth.
 You have to value yourself first so that others can see your value.
 Dust yourself, and make your way to the door; that guy doesn’t deserve you.